FalsettiM/Auto-Fermicomposter/README.md

 # Auto-Fermicomposter
  A simple program for running some motors off of an Arduino Mega for the 2023 University of Alberta Engineering Competition.
- Also reads in values from a sensors and prints to serial out.
+ Also reads in values from some sensors and prints outputs to serial out.
  Created using Platform.io in VSCode

 ## Motors Controlled